 Williams Performing Arts Center

-- Established in 1929, Sewell Theatre on campus was the home of the ACU Dinner Theatre for many years.
-Sewell now functions as home base for scenic design and construction.
+Established in 1929, Sewell Theatre on campus was the home of the ACU Dinner Theatre for many years.
+Sewell now functions as home base for scenic design and construction, as well as costumes and properties.